 Whiplash is a neck injury due to a forceful back-and-forth whipping action of your neck.
-Injury usually occurs when your head and neck are forced backward and forward suddenly, much like the cracking of a whip.
-This lightning-quick motion and extreme stresses of whiplash can injure the bones, muscles, tendons, discs, ligaments and nerves of your cervical spine.
+The injury usually occurs when your head and neck are forced backward and forward suddenly, much like the cracking of a whip.
+This lightning-quick motion and extreme stresses of whiplash can injure the bones, muscles, tendons, discs, ligaments, and nerves of your cervical spine.
 Auto accidents, especially rear-end car collisions, are a major cause of whiplash.
-Sports injuries, amusement park rides and physical abuse can also cause whiplash.
+Sports injuries, amusement park rides, and physical abuse can also cause whiplash.

-Symptoms of whiplash typically develop within 24 hours, but they may not develop for several hours or even days after the auto accident or other incident.
+Symptoms of whiplash typically develop within 24 hours, but they may not develop for several hours or even days after the auto accident or another incident.
 When symptoms do develop, they often include:

 - Neck pain and stiffness